 In the Grandstand & Paddock Enclosure, you can bet with the Tote or one of the on-course bookies, located right outside Rapid Lad and near the Parade Ring.

 They’re usually found outside the Duchess Grandstand or by the rails, but at the Derby, betting capacity is expanded to fit all enclosures so everyone can have a flutter.

 Beverley Racecourse is too small a course to host a packed calendar of non-racing events, but there are some party nights and music performances, particularly over the summer months.
 The venue is also open for private hire and frequently hosts weddings and civil partnership ceremonies.

 Punters and race-goers love to keep up with the weather to predict going conditions, as well as making sure what they wear is suitable.
 Here’s the current weather forecast for Beverley:

 Summary of the Racecourse

-Beverly is a charming Yorkshire course hosting two major races each year in the form of the Beverley Bullet and the Hilary Needler Trophy for two year old fillies.
-It’s a peaceful, tranquil, countryside location gives it a real warmth.
+Beverly is a charming Yorkshire course hosting two major races each year in the form of the Beverley Bullet and the Hilary Needler Trophy for two-year-old fillies.
+It’s a peaceful, tranquil, countryside location gives it real warmth.
 It’s a track loved by locals and racing fans.
 If you are looking for a great day out in beautiful Yorkshire and some great racing, look no further.